jasonwang178/SwiftSora/README.md

 ## Deployment

 * `server/routes/fakeOpenAISoraAPI.post.ts` - This is a fake OpenAI Sora API.
 Please deactivate this API when the official Sora API becomes accessible.
-* `server/routes/v1/[...].ts` - This is an OpenAI API proxy aims to protect your API key in case of
+* `server/routes/v1/[...].ts` - This is an OpenAI API proxy.
+This measure aims to prevent the inadvertent exposure or risk control by OpenAI of your API key.

 ### Configuration